Colored Stallings graphs and Counterexamples to Stallings equalizer conjecture: Injectivity of the construction

-\begin{proof} The graph is folded because, at every vertex, there is at most one outgoing edge with a given label.
-Along the positive $b$-ray there is at most one outgoing $b$-edge, along the negative $b$-ray there is at most one outgoing $b^{-1}$-edge, and the attached $a^{-i}$-paths have disjoint interiors.
-At the base vertex the outgoing labels are $a$, $a^{-1}$, $b$, and $b^{-1}$, all distinguished in the directed labelled graph.
+\begin{proof} First we check that \(\Delta_n\) is folded.
+Along the two \(b\)-paths there is at most one outgoing edge with each label \(b\) or \(b^{-1}\) at every vertex.
+Along each attached \(a^{-i}\)-path there is at most one outgoing edge with each label \(a\) or \(a^{-1}\).
+The interiors of the attached paths are pairwise disjoint.
+At the base vertex \(o\), the outgoing labels are

-The graph contains the based loop labelled $a$.
-For each $i=1,\ldots,n-1$, it also contains the based loop